Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Non-Zero Group Velocity Mismatch

 We extend the definitions of pre-logs made in Definitions \ref{def:highp-prelog} and \ref{def:lowp-prelog}. \begin{definition} The \textit{high-power} pre-log triple $(\overline{r}_1, \overline{r}_2, \overline{r}_3)$ is achieved by a scheme if the rates satisfy

 \end{definition} \begin{definition} The \textit{low-noise} pre-log triple $(\underline{r}_1, \underline{r}_2, \underline{r}_3)$ is achieved by a scheme if the rates satisfy

 \end{definition}

 The (high-power or low-noise) pre-log triple $(1/2,1/2,1/2)$ can be achieved if all users use phase modulation only (see Sec. \ref{sec:inner-bound}).
-It is not obvious whether $(1/2,1/2,1/2)$ is achievable by using amplitude modulation only.
-We show next that the high-power pre-log triple $(1,1,1)$ can be achieved for any positive $N$ through \textit{interference focusing}.
+It is not obvious whether $(1/2,1/2,1/2)$ is achievable by using amplitude modulation only, e.g., such as in Sec. \ref{sec:zero-gvm-am}.
+This is because $U_{k,{\idx}}[j]$ in (\ref{eq:model_yknj}) has a random amplitude.
+We show in Sec. \ref{sec:ifocus} that the high-power pre-log triple $(1,1,1)$ can be achieved for any positive $N$ through \textit{interference focusing}.